 IoT is the future of autonomous vehicles.
-Driverless autonomous vehicles which seamlessly drive traffic across highways.
+Driverless autonomous vehicles seamlessly drive traffic across highways.
 The passengers can input their destination and the software will seamlessly coordinate with the traffic grid to drive passengers to the destination at very high speeds.

-These cars will be fitted with sensors, cloud architecture, gyroscopes, proximity sensors and other technologies which co-ordinate with the IoT software to get real-time data on pedestrian movement, traffic conditions, and road condition such as speed breakers, signals, stop signs.
+These cars will be fitted with sensors, cloud architecture, gyroscopes, proximity sensors, and other technologies which co-ordinate with the IoT software to get real-time data on pedestrian movement, traffic conditions, and road condition such as speed breakers, signals, stop signs.
 These cars will be fitted with AI and machine learning software which will adapt to road conditions instantaneously (Huh, Cho, & Kim, 2017, February).

 2. Smart Wearable’s

 Smart wearable technologies can be integrated into the IoT ecosystem to provide real-time data to users.
 The Google Glass project has possibilities that enable the user to get information and entertainment on the go.
-Another smart wearable device is the Fit bit which enables activity tracking, heart rate monitoring, several sleep steps climbed and other personal metrics to its users (Chen et al., 2014).
+Another smart wearable device is the Fit bit which enables activity tracking, heart rate monitoring, several sleep steps climbed, and other personal metrics to its users (Chen et al., 2014).
 These devices use the IoT ecosystem to connect to AI-based monitoring systems to provide real-time data analysis to smartphones through mobile applications like IOS and Android-based apps.